 Practice careful card use as you would back home, shielding your PIN entry at ATMs and retailers.
 Keep important international phone numbers for your bank saved in your phone, so if something should go awry, you'll be able to ask for assistance.

-Once you're back in the country, you can request a copy of your Equifax credit report for free to see whether any changes have been made to your credit history while you were overseas.
-By signing up for a credit monitoring service such as an annual My Credit Alert subscription, you can also keep up to date with certain changes to your credit report via email notification.
+Once you're back in the country, you can request a copy of your Equifax credit report to see whether any changes have been made to your credit history while you were overseas.
+In addition, you can take advantage of credit monitoring and other services with a subscription package from Equifax.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.